-Bribery may take the form of offers of gifts or hospitality.
-Under the Civil Service Code2, which applies to Commission staff as civil servants in a non-Ministerial Office within the Scottish Administration, it is made clear that staff must not accept gifts or hospitality or receive other benefits from anyone which might reasonably be seen to compromise their personal judgement or integrity.
+29 Bribery may take the form of offers of gifts or hospitality.
+Under the Civil Service Code (link), which applies to Commission staff as civil servants in a non-Ministerial Office within the Scottish Administration, it is made clear that staff must not accept gifts or hospitality or receive other benefits from anyone which might reasonably be seen to compromise their personal judgement or integrity.
+These ethical standards are described in more detail in the Scottish Government HR policies, procedures and guidance, to which Commission staff are subject.
+In respect of staff involved in purchasing and contracting, these standards are also laid down in the Scottish Government Procurement Policy Manual (link).